tam17aki/phase_recovery_aractan/README.md

 1. Prepare the two datasets form the JSUT corpus.
 Put wave files in /root_dir/data_dir/trainset_dir/orig and /root_dir/data_dir/evalset_dir/orig, respectively.

-2. Modify `config.pyl` according to your environment.
+2. Modify `config.py` according to your environment.
 It contains settings for experimental conditions.
 For immediate use, you can edit mainly the directory paths according to your environment.

 3. Run `preprocess.py`.
 It performs preprocessing steps.